Thiago099/Veitch-Karnaugh-AI/README.md

 logic of this example:

-The first two inputs are the outputs if the last input is 0 otherwise it is them reversed.
+The first two inputs are the outputs if the last input is 0 otherwise they are reversed.

 ```js
 import { train } from 'veitch-karnaugh-ai';